Dosbodoke/Dosbodoke/README.md

-Hi, I'm a self-taugth student, learnig English and programming.
+# Hello, My name is Juan

-I'm from brazil, 20 years old.
+I'm a brazilian self-taugh student since january 2021.
+I'm learning web-development as a full-stack.